Learn how we determine whether a forest carbon project can work on your land.

 A list of all owners and their fractional interest in the real property

-Parcel and tax ID numbers for the property and all other properties (forested or non-forested) in which any listed owner has an interest
+Parcel or tax ID numbers for the property and all other properties (forested or non-forested) in which any listed owner has an interest

 Whether the property is encumbered by a Conservation Easement (if applicable) and if so, an electronic copy of the easement